 - The BHS Infrastructure Committee includes broad disciplinary expertise in addition to ORSP leadership and off-campus entities

-- The BHE-RTC, working with the BHS Infrastructure Committee, ID Core Directors (Drs.
-Kevin Kelley and Arturo Zavala), and ORSP are undertaking an extensive inventory of campus-wide expertise, facilities, and other resources on campus that support BHS research.
+- The BHE-RTC, working with the BHS Infrastructure Committee, ID Core Directors, and ORSP are undertaking an extensive inventory of campus-wide expertise, facilities, and other resources on campus that support BHS research.
 This endeavor includes site visits and interviews across the campus and eventually off-campus.

 - The SPRI process commenced in 2015 and outcomes include plans for cost-sharing to support specialized personnel and relevant BHS research equipment and resources, broad accessibility of resources to faculty and student researchers, and collaborative research opportunities

 - Going forward, the BHS-RTC will serve to coordinate research resources and reduce redundancies/ share costs, foster collaborative interdisciplinary research and development of research skills and implementation, and expand access to research resources including via development of the new Research Resources and Training Web Portal and providing technical training opportunities for students and faculty (see Technical Training Opportunities)